arjun6757/cs-department-site/Documentation.md

 .gitignore => for ignoring sensitive files while pushing to git Documentation.md package-lock.json --|
-package.json      --| needed only if you want to run frontend and backend at once Readme.md
+package.json      --| needed only if you want to run frontend and backend at the same time locally (via concurrently) Readme.md
 ```